Tall Cool One (The Fabulous Wailers song)

-"Tall Cool One" is a 1959 instrumental song by The Wailers.
+"Tall Cool One" is a 1959 instrumental song by The Fabulous Wailers.

 Background

 The tune had originally been called "Scotch on the Rocks", but foreseeing problems with teen audiences, Golden Crest Records changed it to "Tall Cool One".

 Chart performance

 A moderate success in 1959, the song was re-released in 1964 and entered the Top 100 a second time, charting as well as the first time around at number 38.